ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 most important and defining feature of layered attestation, which is that the successfully measured Target Environment B now becomes (or contains) an Attesting Environment for the next layer.
-This procedure in Layered Attestation is sometimes called "staging".
+This procedure in layered attestation is sometimes called "staging".
 It is important that the new Attesting Environment B not be able to alter any Claims about its own Target Environment B.
 This can be ensured having those Claims be either signed by Attesting